SantiagoMorelli/Margie/readme.md

 LWS is a learning management system created by Adrian Chan and Justin Zhao for BetterCareMarkets.
-It is an all-inclusive process that includes the following features:
+It is an all-inclusive process that includes the following features: <br>
-    ➼ Registration and login
+    ➼ Registration and login <br>
     ➼ Backend website management system (statistics, edit pages) ➼ Zoom integration for live lessons
     ➼ Online shop to sell courses and bundles (products)